programonauta/cppexamples/README.md

 I started this repository when I attended the course [C++ for C Programmers](https://www.coursera.org/learn/c-plus-plus-a/home/welcome "Coursera").
 Then, I decided use this as a quick reference when need to use some features that are normally confused, like pointers, lists, casting, etc.
 ## Organization
-Each subdirectory has one or more source codes, someones has C and C++ files to show differences between them.
+Each subdirectory has one or more source codes, someone has C and C++ files to show differences between them.
 ## How to compile and run
 ### Compile
 Just use `g++ <source file>.cpp -o <executable>`